 St. Patrick's Day Planning

-“These needless deaths could have been prevented,” said Sergeant Brunk.
+“These needless deaths can be prevented,” said Commander Dave Murray, Chief of Police for the Camarillo Police Department.
 “Planning a sober ride home before the party begins is the first step in staying safe on St. Patrick’s Day.
 Don’t wait until you’ve already been drinking to make your transportation decision.
-Designate your sober driver in advance, and never get behind the wheel if you’ve been drinking.
-Remember: Buzzed Driving Is Drunk Driving.”
+Designate your sober driver in advance, and never get behind the wheel if you’ve been drinking.”

 If you plan to celebrate this St. Patrick’s Day, follow these tips to stay safe: